Assign administrator permissions

 Admin groups work better when you need to onboard a large number of admins quickly.
 Assign those admins to one group, and then grant admin permissions to that group.
 Okta groups, AD groups, and LDAP groups are all eligible.

-The assignment process is the same for most admins, though help desk admins and third-party admins require additional configuration.
+The assignment process is the same for most admins but some admins may require additional configuration.
 For these assignments, see Configure help desk administrators and Configure third-party administrators.

 - In the Admin Console, go to Security > Administrators.